MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/_docs/howto.md

 7. In a web browser, navigate to the repo to which you just added a **gh-pages** branch.
 Click the "Settings" tab, then "Pages" on left sidebar.

-8. In the "Build and deployment" section, under "Source", select "Deploy from branch" from the dropdown menu. *Note: If your repo belongs to you (as opposed to belonging to an organization), it must be a public repo for this be available.*
+8. In the "Build and deployment" section, under "Source", select "Deploy from branch" from the dropdown menu.

+   {% include note.html content = "If your repo belongs to you (as opposed to belonging to an organization), it must be a public repo for this be available." %}

 9. Under "Branch", select "gh-pages" from the dropdown menu.
 Leave the directory as "/(root)" and click "Save".